wp-plugins/mma-call-tracking/readme.txt

 = Do I need to have a Message Metric account to use MMA Call Tracking? =

-Yes, you must have a Message Metric account to use MMA Call Tracking.
+Yes, you must have a Message Metric account to use the MMA [Call Tracking Plugin](https://wordpress.org/plugins/mma-call-tracking/).

 == Screenshots ==